gene-yoo/js-advanced-scope-closures-readme-web-091817/README.md

   // {name:  'tennis shoe', manufacturePrice: 4}
 ```

- But we our attributes can be made truly private when using a closure.
+ But our attributes can be made truly private when using a closure.

  ```js
  function retailPriceMaker(manufacturePrice){